jwarz/data-scientists-tools/introduction_to_the_tidyverse/readme.md

 ![](readme_files/figure-gfm/unnamed-chunk-15-1.png)<!-- -->

+Good work!
+What differences can you see between continents, in terms of their population and life expectancy?

 ## Adding size and color to a plot

 In the last exercise, you created a scatter plot communicating